How To Get Set Up For Google API Integration And Obtain Your API Key

 The URL for the Google Cloud Console is:

 Follow the link above and log in to your Google account, if you’re not already logged in.
 This is what it will look like upon your first log-in:

 Step 2: Click on the “Select A Project” Drop-Down Menu and Select “New Project”

 Once you’ve logged in to the Google Cloud Console, click on the drop-down menu next to “Google Cloud Platform”.

 Step 3: Give the Project a Name and click “Create”

 Note: The project name needs to be between 4 and 30 characters and cannot be changed at a later time.

-It may take a little while for the Google Cloud Console to create the new project, so please be patient while Google completes their process.
+It may take a little while for the Google Cloud Console to create the new project, so please be patient while Google completes its process.

 Step 4: Make sure that the Correct Project is Selected